-CR-25 - Homeless and Other Special Needs 91.220(d, e); 91.320(d, e); 91.520(c) Evaluate the jurisdiction's progress in meeting its specific objectives for reducing and ending homelessness through:
+CR-25 - Homeless and Other Special Needs 91.220(d, e); 91.320(d, e); 91.520(c)

+Evaluate the jurisdiction's progress in meeting its specific objectives for reducing and ending homelessness through:

-The Los Angeles CoC's (LACoC) goal is to make homelessness rare and to make episodes of homelessness short lived.
-Towards this end, LACoC's homeless response strategy seeks to prevent people from entering the homeless system, meet the immediate needs of those experiencing homelessness, and expedite the placement of individuals experiencing homelessness into permanent housing.
+The Los Angele's CoC's goal is to make homelessness rare and to make episodes of homelessness short lived.
+Towards this end, Los Angele's homeless response strategy seeks to prevent people from entering the homeless system, meet the immediate needs of those experiencing homelessness and expedite the placement of individuals experiencing homelessness into permanent housing.

-The LACoC has invested heavily in deploying problem-solving throughout the homeless response system.
-Problem-Solving, also known as Diversion or Rapid Resolution, is a short-term housing intervention that seeks to assist participants to maintain their current housing or identify an immediate and safe housing alternative within their own network of family, friends, and social supports.
+The Los Angeles CoC has invested heavily in deploying problem-solving throughout the homeless response system.
+Problem-Solving; (also known as Diversion or Rapid Resolution, herein referred to as Problem -Solving) is a short -term housing intervention that seeks to assist participants to maintain their current housing or identify an immediate and safe housing alternative within their own network of family, friends and social supports.
 By working alongside people facing a housing crisis in an empowering manner, Problem-Solving can assist them at the very beginning of their housing crisis, or shortly after they enter the system.
 Problem-Solving also ensures that those households who do not have alternative housing options are quickly connected to existing emergency or crisis housing services to ensure their immediate health and safety needs are met.

-In addition to Problem-Solving, the LACoC has invested heavily in prevention services.
-Coordinated Entry System (CES) providers and partners have established a systematic approach for linking supportive services available to persons at risk of homelessness or unstably housed, and how to access those resources as quickly and efficiently as possible.
-Providers are often able to prevent a new inflow into homelessness by simply helping an individual or family catch up on rental arrears that occurred because of a one-time emergency.
+In addition to problem-solving, the Los Angeles CoC has invested heavily in prevention services.
+CES providers and partners have established a systematic approach for linking supportive services available to persons at risk of homelessness or unstably housed, and how to access those resources as quickly and efficiently as possible.
+Providers are often able to prevent a new inflow into homelessness by simply helping an individual or family get caught up on rental arrears that occurred because of a one-time emergency.
 By understanding the challenges that individuals, youth, and families face in being homeless and/or at risk of homelessness, the CES providers are better able to divert people away from the emergency shelter and homeless services delivery system by helping them maintain their current housing, or, when necessary, to relocate to more affordable housing.
-Los Angeles continues to employ the practice of problem-solving/diversion and helping people reconnect with family and friends, when possible, on a permanent or temporary basis.
+Los Angeles continues to employ the practice of problem solving/diversion and helping people reconnect with family and friends, when possible, on a permanent or temporary basis.

-For those in need of housing support, the LACoC has worked hard to ensure individuals have access to the interim and permanent housing solutions they need.
-In 2022-23, LAHSA utilized ESG funding to support winter shelter programs, crisis housing programs, and rapid re-housing programs.
+For those in need of housing support, the Los Angeles CoC has worked hard to ensure individuals have access to the interim and permanent housing solutions they need.
+In 2022-23, LAHSA utilized ESG funding to support winter shelter programs, crisis housing programs, and rapid rehousing programs.
 These programs work to meet an individual's immediate needs while providing them with the resources they need to exit into permanent housing.
 LAHSA also works to ensure individuals have access to interim housing by utilizing ESG funding to support transportation services as part of the winter shelter program.
 In FY 22-23, ESG funding was used to transport 1,277 individuals to and from winter shelter sites during the winter season.
 This helped ensure individuals were able to access interim housing resources during the coldest months of the year.

-Currently within the LACoC, there are four systems providing targeted homeless prevention services to subpopulations: the adult, family, youth, and veteran systems.
+Currently within the Los Angeles CoC, there are four systems providing targeted homeless prevention services to subpopulations: the adult, family, youth, and Veteran systems.
 The targeting for these programs has been informed through extensive research and data to develop and improve targeting tools for homelessness prevention, to maximize the impact in preventing future homelessness.